Calhan, Colorado – April 21, 2013

 My good friend, Jim Harris, a professional photographer, asked me to accompany him to the Paint Mines Interpretive Park by Calhan, Colorado.
 I jumped at the chance.
 I had not been to the Paint Mines since I was in high school.
 That was many, many years ago.

 Driving east from Colorado Springs, the terrain consists of gentle, rolling hills with very few trees.
-As one reaches Calhan, turns toward the Paint Mines and scans the horizon; one sees…nothing.
+As one reaches Calhan and turns toward the Paint Mines, scanning the horizon; one sees — nothing.
 It is not until the hike in from the parking lot that one begins to see anything of the Paint Mines.
 After about a half-mile and a couple of switchbacks, there is an overlook.

 It is from this first overlook that one begins to get an overall picture of the beauty of the Paint Mines.
 The Paint Mines are different colors of sediment that have been exposed by the forces of erosion.
 Local lore has it that the Indians had used it for war paint.
 The colors range from whites to reds to yellows.